Public Viewing of Hospital Charges

 I. Purpose.
 The requirement for Transparency of Hospital Charges Rule in the Affordable Care Act requires hospitals to make public their standard charges for items and services provided by the hospital.
 It allows the public to view Marshall Browning Hospital's standard charges in compliance with the Affordable Care Act, Section 2718(e) of the Public Health Service Act.
 It is intended to promote transparency for patients to understand their potential financial liability for services obtained at our hospital and to allow comparison for similar services across hospitals.

-To view Hospital Standard Charges, click here.
+To view our machine-readable standard charges, click here.

-To view Clinic Standard Charges, click here.
+To view our shoppable services, click here.